Re-Imagining Offshore Finance: Market-Dominant Small Jurisdictions in a Globalizing Financial World

-Keywords: market-dominant small jurisdictions (MDSJs), globalization, tax havens, offshore financial centers, micro-states, global cities, Bermuda, Singapore, Switzerland, Delaware, captive insurance, wealth management, private banking, business entity registration
+Keywords: market-dominant small jurisdictions (MDSJs), globalization, tax havens, offshore financial centers, micro-states, global cities, Bermuda, Dubai, Singapore, Hong Kong, Switzerland, Delaware, captive insurance, Islamic finance, wealth management, Mainland finance, cross-border banking, incorporation

 JEL Classification: K22, K23, K29, K33, K34, K39, N20, O16